bgjx/meq-data-app/README.md

 If you'd like to test this app using **Docker** on your local machine, the following instructions will help you set it up and run it locally.

-Please note that, due to data confidentiality policies, the database contents are not included—so the app will appear blank.
-Which means you also have to set the Admin setting and credentials manually.
+Please note that, due to data confidentiality policies, the database contents are not included, so the app will appear blank.
+Which means you also have to set the Admin settings and credentials manually.

-If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com), i will provide you full dummy database.
+If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com), developer will provide you full dummy database.

 ### Prerequisites